 Brand-name versions include Humulin and Novolin.
 This insulin is administered once or twice daily.
 It’s usually mixed with mealtime insulin in the morning, before your evening meal, or both.
 It works hardest in the 4 to 8 hours after injection, and the effects start waning after about 16 hours.

-Two types of this insulin currently on the market are detemir (Levemir) and glargine (Lantus).
+Two types of this insulin currently on the market are detemir (Levemir) and glargine (Toujeo, Lantus, and Basaglar).
 This basal insulin begins working 90 minutes to 4 hours after injection and remains in your bloodstream for up to 24 hours.
 It may start weakening a few hours earlier for some people or last a few hours longer for others.
 There isn’t a peak time for this type of insulin.
 It works at a steady rate throughout the day.

 Ultra-long acting insulin